prilugano992-cmyk/Lucas-s-Projects/README.md

 These projects are open-source and licensed under the **MIT License**.
 Feel free to use, modify, and distribute the code for study and educational purposes.

-© 2026 Lucas Prado Coelho.
+© 2026 LucasPR.
 Built with C, GNU toolchain, PowerShell and endless curiosity.